 Effects of coffee consumption

-It has been hypothesized that caffeine could, in part, compensate for this decline because of its effects on vigilance, mainly in situations of reduced alertness80-83.
+Caffeine is known to have stimulating properties on human cognitive function, including positive effects on alertness, concentration7, learning, memory and mood 8.
+Caffeine is also known to stimulate motor activity.
+It has been hypothesised that caffeine could, in part, compensate for this decline because of its effects on vigilance, mainly in situations of reduced alertness9.
 However, young and elderly subjects appear to respond to the effects of caffeine differently.

 Effects of coffee on cognitive decline

-However, a 2018 meta-analysis of prospective studies indicated no statistically significant association between coffee consumption and the risk of dementia12.
+• However, a 2018 meta-analysis of prospective studies indicated no statistically significant association between coffee consumption and the risk of dementia11.

 Latest research